 - How much is the exam worth to your overall mark in the subject?

-- What type of exam is it?
-Is it a multiple choice, essay, open-book or take-home exam?
+- What type of exam is it (for example, multiple choice, essay, open book, take-home)?

 - Will there be a choice of questions or tasks?

 - How much will each question or task be worth?